avoidwork/rozu/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/rozu.svg)](http://travis-ci.org/avoidwork/rozu)

-RESTful Webhook API in node.js, with MongoDB for persistent storage.
+Razu is a webhook API server, using MongoDB for persistent storage & Redis for pub/sub of inbound events

 Each response will include a `Link` header, and an `Array` of `Objects` with `IANA` defined `rel` properties & URIs.

+## Receiving webhook events
+Rozu has a publically accessible route `/receive` which will accept a JSON or form encoded payload & put it into **Redis** for pub/sub behavior in your local stack.
+Inbound requests must include a user supplied token (`token` in `config.json`) which maps to a registered webhook; tokens are v1 UUIDs.

+Inbound events will be published with a channel name of `config.id_webhook.name`, e.g. "rozu_github".

+## Sending webhook events
+This will be implemented in 1.1.0!

+## Requirements
+- node.js or io.js
+- MongoDB (persistent storage of accounts, & webhook configurations)
+- Redis (pub/sub for local stack of inbound events)
+- (Optional) nginx for SSL termination, & reverse proxy

 ## How do I run Rozu?
 `Rozu` can be up and running in 3 steps!
-When run in a production environment, it's recommended that you use `NGINX` to terminate SSL, and reverse proxy to `Rozu`.
-Using a daemon like `upstart` (on Linux) to run `cocoa` is ideal.
+When run in a production environment, it's recommended that you use `nginx` to terminate SSL, and reverse proxy to `Rozu`.
+Using a daemon like `upstart` (on Linux) to run `rozu` is ideal.

 1. Clone [this](https://github.com/avoidwork/rozu) repository, or install from `npm`:
     1.  `$ npm install rozu`